oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-private-db-actions/load-private-db-actions.md

     ![Credentials table.](./images/credentials-table.png =60%x*)

+    >**Note:** You only need to create the credential once and can use it anywhere in data studio.

 5. On the **Connections** page, click the **Create** drop-down list, and then select **New Cloud Store Location**.

     ![Click Add Cloud Storage.](./images/click-new-cloud-location.png =70%x*)